 The Second Sex: Feminist Photography on the Cusp, curated by Arshiya Lokhandwala.
 Lakeeren Art Gallery, Mumbai, 2011.

 Women artists in the diaspora also redefine their ties to South Asia through art produced in their home countries.
-In the 1980s and 1990s, Britain’s Black Arts Movement saw the mobilisation of women of South Asian origin, such as Sutapa Biswas, Chila Kumari Burman, Samena Rana, and other women of color, at a time of political struggle and racial strife.
+In the 1980s and 1990s, Britain’s Black Arts Movement saw the mobilisation of women of South Asian origin, such as Sutapa Biswas, Chila Kumari Burman, Samena Rana, and other women of color, at a time of political struggle and racial tensions.
 In the United States, efforts to draw together women artists of South Asian descent are seen in the South Asian Women’s Creative Collective (SAWCC), a collective active since 1997, spearheaded by artist Jaishri Abichandani and her collaborators.
-Originally based in New York, it has expanded over time to include international branches.
+Originally based in New York, it has expanded over time to include other branches.
 The group holds annual exhibitions in addition to major retrospective exhibitions that have appeared at the Queens Museum in New York.
-Sophisticated forms of community engagement that put women at the center of artist production continue to appear.
+Many of these artists also exhibit in India.
 Bolstered first by the now-defunct Person of Indian Origin card in 2002, and subsequently by the Overseas Citizenship of India status instituted in 2006, many diasporic women of South Asian origin shape and change the character of the arts in India and neighboring countries: by frequently exhibiting, curating, lecturing, and participating in art events there, they diminish and question the importance of national borders.